 The fact that the bank is obliged to pay the check under Section 4-302 does not mean that the check has been paid.

-Indeed, because each of the paragraphs of Section 4-302(b) is limited by its terms to situations in which a bank has not paid the item, a drawee bank will be accountable under Section 4-302 only in situations in which it has not previously paid the check.
-Section 3-502(b)(1) reflects the view that a person presenting a check is entitled to payment, not just the ability to hold the drawee accountable under Section 4-302.
-If that payment is not made in a timely manner, the check is dishonored.
+When a check is presented for payment, the Indeed, because each of the paragraphs of Section 4-302(b) is limited by its terms to situations in which a bank has not paid the item, a drawee bank will be accountable under Section 4-302 only in situations in which it has not previously paid the check.

+Section 3-502(b)(1) reflects the view that a person presenting thea check is entitled to payment, not just the obligation of ability to hold the drawee to payaccountable under Section 4-302.
+Until If that payment is not made in a timely manner, the check is dishonored.
+To say that the drawee bank is obliged to pay the check necessarily means that the check has not been paid.
+If the check is eventually paid, the drawee bank no longer is accountable.

-\ 3B602.
+3B602.
 Payment.

-- (a) Subject to subsection (b), an instrument is paid to the extent payment is made by or on behalf of a party obliged to pay the instrument, and to a person entitled to enforce the instrument.
-An instrumentnote also is paid if payment is made by or on behalf of a party obliged to pay the instrumentnote to a person that (i) formerly was entitled to enforce the instrumentnote and (ii) had not at the time the payment was made provided adequate notification to the party obliged to pay that the instrument note had been transferred.
-A notification is adequate only if it (A) is authenticated by the transferor; (B) reasonably identifies the transferred instrument note; and (C) identifies the name of the transferee and the address at which payments subsequently can be made.
+- (a) Subject to subsection (b), an instrument is paid to the extent payment is made (i) by or on behalf of a party obliged to pay the instrument, and (ii) to a person entitled to enforce the instrument.
+An instrumentnote also is paid if payment is made by or on behalf of a party obliged to pay the instrumentnote to a person that (i) formerly was entitled to enforce the instrument note and (ii) had not at the time the payment was made provided adequate notification to the party obliged to pay that the instrumentnote had been transferred.
+A notification is adequate only if it (A) is authenticated by the transferor; (B) reasonably identifies the transferred instrumentnote; and (C) identifies the name of the transferee and the address at which payments subsequently can be made.
 To the extent of the payment under either of the preceding sentences, the obligation of the party obliged to pay the instrument is discharged even though payment is made with knowledge of a claim to the instrument under Section 3-306 by another person. - (b) The obligation of a party to pay the instrument is not discharged under subsection (a) if: - (1) a claim to the instrument under Section 3-306 is enforceable against the party receiving payment and (i) payment is made with knowledge by the payor that payment is prohibited by injunction or similar process of a court of competent jurisdiction, or (ii) in the case of an instrument other than a cashier's check, teller's check, or certified check, the party making payment accepted, from the person having a claim to the instrument, indemnity against loss resulting from refusal to pay the person entitled to enforce the instrument; or - (2) the person making payment knows that the instrument is a lost or stolen instrument and pays a person it knows is in wrongful possession of the instrument.